zhcmeng/smolagents/docs/source/conceptual_guides/intro_agents.md

 ### Code agents

-[Multiple](https://huggingface.co/papers/2402.01030) [research](https://huggingface.co/papers/2411.01747) [papers](https://huggingface.co/papers/2401.00812) have shown that having the LLM write its actions (the tool calls) in code is much better than the current standard format for tool calling, which is across the industry different shades of "writing actions as a JSON of tools names and arguments to use".
+[Multiple](https://huggingface.co/papers/2402.01030) [research](https://huggingface.co/papers/2411.01747) [papers](https://huggingface.co/papers/2401.00812) have shown that having the LLM write its actions (the tool calls) in code is much better than the current standard format for tool calling, which is across the industry different shades of "writing actions as a JSON of tools names and arguments to use, which you then parse to know which tool to execute and with which arguments".

 Why is code better?
 Well, because we crafted our code languages specifically to be great at expressing actions performed by a computer.
-If JSON snippets was a better way, this package would have been written in JSON snippets and the devil would be laughing at us.
+If JSON snippets were a better way, JSON would be the top programming language and programming would be hell on earth.

-Code is just a better way to express actions on a computer.
-It has better:
+Code has better:

 - **Composability:** could you nest JSON actions within each other, or define a set of JSON actions to re-use later, the same way you could just define a python function?
 - **Object management:** how do you store the output of an action like `generate_image` in JSON?
 - **Generality:** code is built to express simply anything you can do have a computer do.